 What should I expect if I’ve been accepted?

 Accepted manuscripts will include at least one developmental edit offered by our in-house editors.
-You will receive those edits by mid to late June, or be notified that your work does not require substantial revision.
-From there, you will have until the end of the first week of August to review the requested edits and to prepare your revised draft.
+You will receive those edits by mid to late July, or be notified that your work does not require substantial revision.
+From there, you will have until the end of August to review the requested edits and to prepare your revised draft.
 During that window, we will sign a contract that confirms payment, licenses rights and sets the official calendar for that year.
 We require a completed IRS Form W-9 or equivalent, as well as some method of verifying your identity to us.
 That method can vary — e.g., you can have your contract witnessed by a notary, or visit us in our office, or connect with the series editor on LinkedIn, or Tweet to us from a verified Twitter account, or send us email from your own long-established custom domain — but our legal counsel advises that we must make appropriate due diligence to verify that you are who you say you are.
 Some authors chafe at being asked to verify their identity; if you fall into that camp, please refrain from submitting to us.

 While we proofread, you will work with our marketing team to obtain a professional headshot, an author bio and a basic online platform, if you don’t already have those things.
 We expect that by September 1, you will be prepared with a headshot and 250-word bio, as well as a one-sentence and 125-word teaser for your story.